Ridha-Tigoulmamine/pdsnd_github/README.md

 ### Date created
-Friday, 24th january 2020.
+friday 24th january 2020

 ### Project Title
-Explore US Bikeshare Data.
+Explore US Bikeshare Data

 ### Description
-Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
-Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
-This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
-Regardless, each bike can serve several users per day.

-Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
-These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

-In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and
-Washington, DC.
+The bicycle-sharing systems are in constant growth in terms of number and popularity across the world over the years.
+This system allows people to lend a bike for a short trip between two points for the given price.

+The rise of information technology nowadays facilitates the use of such a system.
+The system's provided data can be used to explore different interesting questions about the utilization of this bike-sharing system.

+This project makes use of Python to exploring data related to bike share systems; provided by Motivate; for three major cities in the United States "Chicago", "New York City", and "Washington".
+The implemented code allows answering interesting questions about it by computing descriptive statistics.
+The script also takes raw input to create an interactive experience in the terminal to present these statistics.

-###Statistics Computed
+### Statistics Computed
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information:

-## Popular times of travel (i.e., occurs most often in the start time)
+# Popular times of travel (i.e., occurs most often in the start time)

 most common month
 most common day of week
 most common hour of day
-## Popular stations and trip
+# Popular stations and trip

 most common start station
 most common end station
 most common trip from start to end (i.e., most frequent combination of start station and end station)
-#3 Trip duration
+# Trip duration

 total travel time
 average travel time
-#4 User info
+# User info

 counts of each user type
 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 A python script bikeshare.py is provided to answer the previous statistics.
 This script explores the data of the three(03) cities stored in those files:

 chicago.csv
 new_york_city.csv